im-xra-dev/chomp-timeline/docs/neo.md

 - score: number

+### Authored

+Connects a user node to a post or recipe node to denote that they are the owner

 ### SeenState

 This is a post that the user has already viewed.
 It stores both vote and view data.